weliveindetail/blog-sandbox/_posts/2025-09-23-tpde-in-llvm-orc.md

 image: https://weliveindetail.github.io/blog-sandbox/res/2025-tpde-orc.png
 preview: summary_large_image
 title: "Using TPDE Codegen in LLVM ORC"
-description: "TPDE is the perfect fit for a baseline JIT compiler, let's use it in ORC JIT!"
+description: "TPDE is the perfect fit for a baseline JIT compiler, let's see how to use it in ORC JIT!"
 source: https://github.com/weliveindetail/blog/main/_posts/2025-09-23-tpde-in-llvm-orc.md
 ---